 Can you put a price on fun?

-Yes, and the Nishika N8000 comes with a rather large one for what you get.
+Yes, and the N8000 comes with a rather large price tag for what you get.
 If the camera was widely available for $25, it would be a 5-star camera.

 Is it worth the price?
-That depends on if your willing to work around some of the deficiencies the camera has.
+That depends on if your willing to work around some of the deficiencies the camera has and how badly you want 3D images.

 The camera is larger and bulkier than it needs to be.
 I'm not surprised that they later came out with the N9000, which is similar in size to the Nimslo.